 Common camphor-containing products include ointments often used for herpes simplex on the lips (usually <1% camphor), muscle liniments, rubefacients (usually 4%–7% camphor), and camphor spirits (usually 10% camphor).
 Paregoric, camphorated tincture of opium, contains a combination of anhydrous morphine (0.4 mg/mL), ethanol (46%), and benzoic acid (4 mg/mL) but only a small amount of camphor.68 For industrial uses, camphor can be purchased legally in the United States and contains up to 100% camphor.
 Occupational exposures to camphor occur during the manufacture of plastic, celluloid, lacquer, varnish, explosives, embalming fluids, and numerous pharmaceuticals and cosmetics.68

-Although products containing lower concentrations of camphor are ...
+Although products containing lower concentrations ...